-For members of the Church of Jesus Christ of Latter-Day Saints, you can take the chance to visit the LDS temple found in Guadalajara.
-It’s easiest to get there via taxi (it should cost about 120 pesos if you’re starting in downtown Guadalajara) and it’s worth the trip out there.
-We have more about visiting the temple in Guadalajara here.
+For members of the Church of Jesus Christ of Latter-Day Saints, you can take the chance to visit the temple found in Guadalajara.
+It’s easiest to get there via taxi or Uber (it should cost about 120 pesos if you’re starting in downtown Guadalajara) and it’s worth the trip out there.

 Places To Stay

-“We stayed at Hostel Hospedarte which was one of the best hostels I’ve stayed out.
-We highly recommend it!”.
-This hostel is affordable, includes breakfast, and plus offers a free walking tour of the city if you stay there.
-Plus, who doesn’t love a colorful hotel that has a hammock hung by reception?
+We've had several ILP groups stay at one hostel in particular and continue to hear good things about it — “We stayed at Hostel Hospedarte which was one of the best hostels I’ve stayed out.
+We highly recommend it!”
+This hostel is affordable, includes breakfast, and offers a free walking tour of the city if you stay there.
+It's also pretty conveniently located within walking distance to so many things.
+Plus, who doesn’t love a colorful hotel that has a hammock hung by the reception?

 Places To Eat

-Apart from the foods at the market (please visit the main square and try some local Mexican street food, like fresh churros or elote) a few ILP groups mention a place called CHAI.
-It’s an affordable and yummy chain restaurant that has good breakfast dishes, and favorites for lunch and dinner.
-Here’s peek at the CHAI menu to give you an idea on prices.
+Apart from the foods at the market (please visit the main square and try some local Mexican street food, like fresh churros or elote!) a few ILP groups mention a place called CHAI.
+It’s an affordable and yummy chain restaurant that has good breakfast dishes and favorites for lunch and dinner.
+Here’s a peek at the CHAI menu to give you an idea on prices.

 How Long Should You Stay?